Carennac: L'église Saint-Pierre de Carennac

 The church of Saint-Pierre is a Romanesque construction from the end of the eleventh century augmented in the middle of the twelfth century by a porch decorated with a sculpted tympanum.
 This tympanum rests laterally on a cluster of four columns acting as a trumeau.
 It offers the gaze a symbolic vision of the end of time.
 Occupying the entire height of the tympanum, Christ in majesty holding the Book and blessing, is seated on a richly decorated throne.
 The symbols of the four evangelists surround it while the apostles, divided into two registers, contemplate the heavenly vision.

 The church has three naves separated by thick pillars, plus a row of chapels on the north side.
 It has about thirty capitals sculpted with interlacing and palmettes.
 A square Romanesque bell tower rises above the crossing of the transept.
 A Tale of the Three Dead and the Three Living, a mural depiction showing three young gentlemen being arrested in a cemetery by three dead people, who remind them of the brevity of life and the importance of the salvation of their souls.
 The church of Saint-Pierre was classified as a historical monument by a decree of 2 May 1893.

 Mise au Tombeau

-This stone carving of burial of Jesus], originally at the bottom of the church's nave, now in the cloister, dates from the end of the sixteenth century.
+This stone carving of the burial of Jesus, originally at the bottom of the church's nave, now in the cloister, dates from the end of the sixteenth century.
 It is characterized by the painful expression of the life-size figures, at the centre of which is the Virgin Mary in grief, supported by Saint John, Mary, wife of Cleophas, Mary Salome praying and Mary Magdalene weeping.
 Christ, whose face is imbued with gentleness, is stretched out on a stone table.
 The shroud is supported by Joseph of Arimathea, on the right, and Nicodemus, on the left, the two disciples who detached the body of Christ from the Cross and buried him.